ebezzam/python-dev-tips/docs/source/documentation.rst

 Documentation
 =============

-We will be using `Sphinx <https://www.sphinx-doc.org/en/master/>`__ to generate documentation from docstrings that are written within code.
+*"Documentation is a love letter that you write to your future self."*

+*-- Damian Conway*

+Documentation is a critical part of any software project.
+It is the first point of contact for new users, and it is the first place to look for developers when they need to understand how a piece of code works.
+It is also a great way to share your knowledge with the community.

+*As a minimum*, it's good to have a README file that describes:

+* What the project is about.
+* How to install the project.
+* How to use the project.

+Inside your code, comments can be very useful to describe what a function or script does.
+Even better, is to add `docstrings <https://peps.python.org/pep-0257/#what-is-a-docstring>`_ to your functions and classes.
 Docstrings are long-form comments beneath class and functions declaration that typically describe:

-- What the function or class does.
+* What the function or class does.
-- Its inputs and their data types.
+* Its inputs and their data types.
-- Its outputs and their data types.
+* Its outputs and their data types.

 For example: